csci1710/forge-documentation/forge-docs-book/src/testing-chapter/wheats.md

 # Test Writing Strategies

-We have found the following testing-writing stratgies useful when interacting with the wheat.
-These are recommendations, you do not **have** to follow these strategies!
+**We recommend the following recipe for writing tests**.
+While we have found these very helpful, you do not *have* to follow these strategies.

 ## Strategy 1